 - You’re building new rental properties from the ground up

 The key is that you’re buying a property that generates rental income.
 Single-family rentals usually fall under residential rules.
-But once you get into duplexes, fourplexes, and apartment buildings, commercial options open up.
+But once you get into duplexes, fourplexes, apartment buildings, office property financing, retail property financing, or even agricultural zoned property mortgages, commercial options open up.
+For a deeper dive, check out our guides on The Investor’s Commercial Financing Options Companion, buying commercial real estate, zero down payment commercial property financing, office building investment for beginners, and retail property investment for beginners.

 The CMHC MLI Select Program